pquilty79/intro-to-testing-js/README.md

 - Step 1: The smallest possible test, now that the function exists, is to ensure that calling the function gives us a string.
 Inside of `tests.js`, add an assertion to `sayHello` that it "should return a string when called.".
 The test should look similar to `expect(typeof sayHello()).toBe("string")`
 - Step 2: Run all tests to make sure that the new test starts red.
 - Step 3: Have your `sayHello` function return a string.
 The simplest code and smallest change possible is to return an empty string `return ""`.
-- Step 4: Now, run all the tests to ensure that the previously red test is now turned green by our impelementation.
+- Step 4: Now, run all the tests to ensure that the previously red test is now turned green by our implementation.
 - Step 5: There's nothing to refactor.
 - Step 6: Repeat (Repeat the process by moving to build the next, small test)
 - Always: Add, commit, and push your work to GitHub.